 The facility also features a foot bath that men and women can enjoy together, as well as the biggest Japanese garden in the whole Tokyo metropolitan area, spanning 50 meters long with around 2,300 square meters in total.
 It is covered in small pebbles to stimulate the soles and to get rid of tiredness and exhaustion.
 This is just one more thing you can add on your list of amazing, and relaxing, things to do in Odaiba!

-4. Try Out Futuristic Technology at the Miraikan
+5. Try Out Futuristic Technology at the Miraikan in Odaiba

 The director of the National Museum of Science and Innovation, that is often simply called the Miraikan, is the astronaut Mamoru Mori himself.
-In various exhibitions and events within the museum, you can learn about and experience state-of-the-art technology from a scientific point of view.
+In various exhibitions and events within this museum and top Tokyo attraction, you can learn about and experience state-of-the-art technology from a scientific point of view.
 In April, the museum’s permanent exhibition is renewed.

 2-3-6, Aomi, Koutou-ku, Tokyo, 135-0064